demisto/content-docs/docs/welcome.md

 ## Reference

-In the [Reference](reference/index) section you will find detailed reference documentation about all the Cortex XSOAR components: Integration, Scripts, Playbooks, etc. As we add more content, new information will be published here.
+In the [Reference](reference/index) section you will find detailed reference documentation about all the Cortex XSOAR components: Integrations, Scripts, Playbooks, etc. As we add more content, new information will be published here.

 ## Partners